zwingel/OBS-Overlay-Tool/README.md

 Quick Branding (CI): Save your primary and secondary colors and apply them to all elements with a single click.

-Bilingual: Switch the entire interface between English and German.
+[Work in Progress] Bilingual: Switch the entire interface between English and German.

 🚀 How to use it with OBS
 Launch the App: Open the OBS Overlay Tool on your computer.